sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 ```

-4. python's try and except allows you to trigger error messages for specific types of errors without killing the script.
+#####4.
+Python's try and except allows you to trigger error messages for specific types of errors without killing the script.

 ```python
 num_list=[3,52,6,'b',2,463,'a']